5Cord/5Cord/README.md

 <h1>🧑 About Me: </h1>

 💬 You can reach me in my [Telegram chanel](https://t.me/vaydmitry) or in [Telegram](https://t.me/vaydmitry)  directly<br>
-🏆 Articipant of the regional stage of web development in the [Worldskills](https://worldskills.ru/) championship ⚡ My profile on the freelance site [Kwork](https://kwork.ru/user/5cord)
+🏆 Articipant of the regional stage of web development in the [Worldskills](https://worldskills.ru/) championship<br>
+⚡ My profile on the freelance site [Kwork](https://kwork.ru/user/5cord)